ABOUT THIS ISSUE

 This issue contains estimates of the resident population by age (in five-year age groups up to 85 and over) and sex for 30 June 2001 to 30 June 2016.
 Estimates are provided for Statistical Areas Levels 2 to 4 (SA2s - SA4s), Greater Capital City Statistical Areas (GCCSAs), and states and territories of Australia, according to the 2016 edition of the Australian Statistical Geography Standard (ASGS).
 Estimates are also provided for Local Government Areas (LGAs) based on 2016 boundaries.

 Estimates for SA2s - SA4s and GCCSAs according to the 2011 edition of the ASGS are also included.

-The summary commentary in this issue focuses on the age and sex distribution of populations at the SA2 level and above as at 30 June 2016, as well as changes to these distributions over ten years (2006 - 2016).
-All ASGS-based and LGA estimates are available from the Downloads tab
+Both preliminary and final rebased estimates are available from the Downloads tab.
+For further information on the status of the population estimates contained in this issue, please see the ERP Status and Future Releases section below.
+The summary commentary in this issue focuses on the age and sex distribution of populations at the SA2 level and above as at 30 June 2016, as well as changes to these distributions over ten years (2006 - 2016), based on preliminary rebased estimates as at 30 June 2016.

 The total population of the Other Territories, namely Christmas Island, Cocos (Keeling) Islands, and Jervis Bay is included in all references to the total population of Australia.
 Under the 2016 ASGS, Norfolk Island is also included from 2016.
 However, the Other Territories are excluded from commentary about the states and territories of Australia.